LPG, electric and diesel forklifts, whats the difference?

 The Lowdown on Forklifts

-If your business is in need of a forklift, or you have questions about anything forklift-related, speak to the friendly, knowledgeable team at Lift Equipt.
-Our specialist team can help you find a forklift solution for your business’ individual needs.
+If your business requires a forklift, or you have questions about anything forklift-related, speak to the friendly, knowledgeable team at Lift Equipt.
+Our specialist team can help you find a forklift solution for your business individual needs.